usdot-jpo-ode/wzdx/spec-content/objects/RestrictionRoadEvent.md

 # RestrictionRoadEvent Object
-The `RestrictionRoadEvent` object contains information that describes where, when, and what restrictions are placed along a road segment.
+The `RestrictionRoadEvent` object that describes where, when, and what restrictions are placed along a road segment.
 Restrictions are policies limiting road use.

 ## Properties
 Name | Type | Description | Conformance | Notes